puppetlabs/puppetlabs-postgresql/README.md

 Path to your `recovery.conf` file.

 ####`pg_hba_conf_defaults`
-If false, disables the defaults supplied with the module for `pg\_hba.conf`.
-This is useful if you di sagree with the defaults and wish to override them yourself.
-Be sure that your changes of course alig n with the rest of the module, as some access is required to perform basic `psql` operations for exam ple.
+If false, disables the defaults supplied with the module for `pg_hba.conf`.
+This is useful if you disagree with the defaults and wish to override them yourself.
+Be sure that your changes of course align with the rest of the module, as some access is required to perform basic `psql` operations for example.

 ####`user`
 This setting can be used to override the default postgresql super user and owner of postgresql related files in the file system.
 If not specified, the module will use the user name 'postgres'.